-EMERGENCY TENANT PROTECTION ACT - Outside of New York City, rent stabilization laws and regulations cover certain localities in Nassau, Westchester, and Rockland counties through the Emergency Tenant Protection Act (ETPA).

-Per the enactment of the HSTPA on June 14, 2019, any locality in New York State can enact rent stabilization if a "declaration of emergency" regarding available apartments is made in the subject locality pursuant to the ETPA of 1974.
-Generally, ETPA applies to buildings with six or more apartments, but municipalities may limit ETPA to buildings of a specific size.
+EMERGENCY TENANT PROTECTION ACT - Outside of New York City, rent stabilization laws and regulations cover certain localities in Nassau, Orange, Rockland, Ulster and Westchester counties through the Emergency Tenant Protection Act (ETPA).
+Per the enactment of HSTPA on June 14, 2019, any locality in New York State can enact rent stabilization if a "declaration of emergency" regarding available apartments is made in the subject locality pursuant to the ETPA of 1974.
+Generally, the ETPA applies to buildings with six or more apartments, but municipalities may limit the ETPA to buildings of a specific size.